kmarquis/junos-sp-lab/README.md

 This is topology that can be used for Juniper Service Provider studies

+You will need at least 16GB RAM to run the full topology

 ## Juniper Service Provider Virtual Lab Topology Diagram
 ![Alt text](http://marquis.co/stuff/Junos_SP_Lab.png?raw=true "Juniper Service Provider Virtual Lab")

 ## To create this Lab
-You have the following installed:
+You have the following or higher versions need to be  installed:
 * VirtualBox 4.3.36
-* Ansible 2.2.1.0
+* Ansible 2.3.0
 * Vagrant 1.9.1

 ## To work with this lab